texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 You already saw the `lcd#` function in the "Hello World" exercise on the robot.

-As you can see from the function list, the `lcd#` function takes a variety of different arguments, to allow you to use it in various ways.
+As you can see from the functions list, the `lcd#` function takes a variety of different arguments, to allow you to use it in various ways.
 The library does not come with a method for formatting text, though, as you become more advanced in your C++ programming, you will probably find that you are able to format a string without the assistance of the various methods provided.

 ## Setup Routines